Ar-maan05/mcp-persist/README.md

 > **Any replica count > 1 needs a *shared* store (Redis/Postgres), not SQLite.**
 > A local SQLite file is visible only to the process that opened it, so behind a
-> load balancer — or during a rolling deploy, when a reconnecting client lands on
+> load balancer (or during a rolling deploy, when a reconnecting client lands on
-> a different pod — that pod won't have the client's events and the resume
+> a different pod) that pod won't have the client's events and the resume
 > silently returns nothing.
 SQLite is for a genuine single process.
 See
 > [deployment topologies](docs/production.md#deployment-topologies-rolling-deploys-load-balancers-serverless).